Q&A - What precautions can you take against the coronavirus?

 - Maintain a distance of at least 1.5 metres, indoors and outside.

-- Wear a face mask on public transport and in crowded public places.
+- Wear a face mask on public transport and in crowded public places or follow the applicable local and regional guidelines.

 Wearing a mouth mask is not a guarantee that you will not become infected, but it does prevent you from spreading your own germs.
 Health professionals who come into close contact with Covid-19 patients do use a special mouth mask, preferably of the category FFP2 or FFP3.